oriionz/gemslanding/docs/gts_labs/gts_labs.md

 # Labs Information

-Labs are performed on HPOC
+Labs are performed on HPOC cluster.

 - Use Global Protect VPN to connect to lab environment
 - If you are using your own laptop; you can use either one of the following methods